ucb-introstat/introstat-spring-2017/README.md

 This repository holds the course materials for the Spring 2017 edition of:

 - Stat 20 __Introduction to Probability and Statistics__ at UC Berkeley.
-- Stat 131A __Introduction to Probability and Statistics for Life Sciences__ at UC Berkeley.
+- Stat 131A __Introduction to Probability and Statistics for Life Scientists__ at UC Berkeley.

 ## Contents